ultimate271/notes/martin/storm02Jaime01.md

 might have ordered them killed.
 My father burned his castle, I fear he loves us not."

+### Cleos speculates that Roose Bolton's northmen have taken Harrenhal, meaning that their passage will be watched
 "It might be Marq Piper’s work," said Ser Cleos.
 "Or that wisp o’ the wood Beric Dondarrion, though I’d heard he kills only soldiers.
 Perhaps a band of Roose Bolton’s northmen?"